georgeflanagin/rsync-recipes/README.md

 ### What are the most common options?

-`-r` : recursively traverse the directory where the command originates (the $PWD).
+`-r` : recursively traverse the directory mentioned as the source.

 `-a` : as with `-r`, but set the time stamps on the files at the destination to match the source.
 Useful for backups.

 `-v` : provide a haemorrhagic narrative of what's going on, as it happens.
+Something to keep in mind: if you are using rsync to move several terabytes of data, this file is going to be *huge*.

 `--dry-run` : essential for debugging, rsync can tell you what the command would do without really doing anything except for telling you.